UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 Now you are all set to work on the project locally.
 To open the project development environment, run:

     $ npm start

 [![npm_start.jpg](https://s26.postimg.cc/i8gzj4nh5/npm_start.jpg)](https://postimg.cc/image/4esmu2uvp/)

 Now just wait a few seconds for the compilation to finish and it will automatically create a local server on your machine and also open up the `index.html` of the project in your default browser.
 This also has features like **live reload** so it will automatically refresh the page when you save your work. **Just make sure to save all of the files you might have edited or you will get compiling errors.**

-You can **right click** on the `quiz-app` folder and open it in your favourite text editor to start contributing :)
+You can **right click** on the `quiz-app` folder and open it in your favorite text editor to start contributing :)

 ## How to Sync your Fork with the Main Project Repository (Upstream)?

 ### Configuring a remote for a fork

-Before you can sync, you will first need to add the source of upstream repository where your local project can check for new commits/changes to the original project.
+Before you can sync, you will first need to add the source of the upstream repository where your local project can check for new commits/changes to the original project.
 To do this, open Git Bash from your `quiz-app` folder and run:

-	$ git remote add upstream (link of the original project/upstream without brackets)
+    $ git remote add upstream (link to the original project/upstream without brackets)

     In this case:

     $ git remote add upstream https://github.com/UdacityFrontEndScholarship/quiz-app.git

 [![remote_add_upstream.jpg](https://s26.postimg.cc/hk3jma71l/remote_add_upstream.jpg)](https://postimg.cc/image/ke6ozq97p/)